-1. To consider the Brink's Stock Proposal which, if approved, would constitute (a) the adoption of certain amendments to the Restated Articles of Incorporation of the Company (i) increasing the number of shares of authorized common stock from 120 million to 170 million, consisting of 100 million shares of Pittston Brink's Group Common Stock, par value \$1.00 per Share ('Brink's Stock'), 50 million shares of Pittston Burlington Group Common Stock par value \$1.00 per share ('Burlington Stock') and 20 million shares of Pittston Minerals Group Common Stock, par value \$1.00 per share ('Minerals Stock'), (ii) redesignating each outstanding share of Pittston Services Group Common Stock, par value \$1.00 per share ('Services Stock') as a share of Brink's Stock, (iii) establishing the preferences, limitations and relative rights of the Brink's Stock and the Burlington Stock, (iv) modifying certain provisions of the Company's \$31.25 Series C Cumulative Convertible Preferred Stock to conform to the existence of the Brink's Stock and the Burlington Stock and (v) adjusting the current voting and liquidation rights of the Minerals Stock to assure their proportionate continuation immediately following implementation of the Proposal; (b) the approval of the distribution of Burlington Stock to the holders of Services Stock on the basis of one-half of one share of Burlington Stock for each outstanding share of Services Stock; and (c) the adoption of certain related amendments to, and the approval of certain actions adjusting, the Company's stock option and employee benefit plans and outstanding stock options.
+1. To consider the Brink's Stock Proposal which, if approved, would constitute (a) the adoption of certain amendments to the Restated Articles of Incorporation of the Company (i) increasing the number of shares of authorized common stock from 120 million to 170 million, consisting of 100 million shares of Pittston Brink's Group Common Stock, par value \$1.00 per share ('Brink's Stock'), 50 million shares of Pittston Burlington Group Common Stock par value \$1.00 per share ('Burlington Stock') and 20 million shares of Pittston Minerals Group Common Stock, par value \$1.00 per share ('Minerals Stock'), (ii) redesignating each outstanding share of Pittston Services Group Common Stock, par value \$1.00 per share ('Services Stock') as a share of Brink's Stock, (iii) establishing the preferences, limitations and relative rights of the Brink's Stock and the Burlington Stock, (iv) modifying certain provisions of the Company's \$31.25 Series C Cumulative Convertible Preferred Stock to conform to the existence of the Brink's Stock and the Burlington Stock to assure their proportionate continuation immediately following implementation of the Proposal; (b) the approval of the distribution of Burlington Stock to the holders of Services Stock on the basis of one-half of one share of Burlington Stock for each outstanding share of Services Stock; and (c) the adoption of certain related amendments to, and the approval of certain actions adjusting, the Company's stock option and employee benefit plans and outstanding stock options.

-$2.\ {\rm To}\ transact$ such other business as may properly come before the meeting or any adjournment thereof.
+2. To transact such other business as may properly come before the meeting or any adjournment thereof.